 New Wave), he is also a fan of 19th century Russian literature (Tolstoy, Dostoyevsky) and the English classics (Shakespeare).
 Le nozze di Figaro is the first opera he directed.

-Born in Moldova, Valentina Nafornita is considered one of the most successful sopranos of her generation.
-Shortly after graduating from the National University of Music in Bucharest, Romania, Valentina Nafornita won the BBC Cardiff Singer of the World competition and began her international career.
-As a member of the young ensemble of the Vienna State Opera, she was able to develop a vast repertoire: Musetta (La Bohème), Susanna (Le nozze di Figaro), Pamina (Die Zauberflöte), Norina (Don Pasquale), Zerlina, (Don Giovanni), Adina (L’elisir d’amore), Najade (Ariadne auf Naxos), Clorinda (La Cenerentola) and Oscar (Un ballo in maschera).
-Her international career has taken her to the Paris Opera, the Gran Teatre del Liceu and the Teatro del Maggio Musicale Fiorentino, among others.
-The artist regularly works with prestigious conductors such as Gustavo Dudamel, Ádám Fischer, Louis Langrée, Jesús López-Cobos, Franz Welser-Möst and Simone Young.
+Born in Moldova, Valentina Nafornita is one of the most successful sopranos of her generation.
+Shortly after graduating from the National University of Music in Bucharest, she won the BBC Cardiff Singer of the World Competition, which launched her international career.
+As a member of the young ensemble of the Vienna State Opera, she was able to develop a vast repertoire: Musetta (La bohème), Susanna (Le nozze di Figaro), Pamina (Die Zauberflöte), Norina (Don Pasquale), Zerlina, (Don Giovanni), Adina (L’elisir d’amore), Najade (Ariadne auf Naxos), Clorinda (La Cenerentola) and Oscar (Un ballo in maschera).
+This repertoire has evolved with her debut as Iolanta (Tchaikovsky) at the Opéra Garnier, as well as her roles as Desdemona (Otello), Luisa Miller, Maria (Simon Boccanegra) and Mimi (La bohème).
+Her international career has taken her to the Paris Opera, the Gran Teatre del Liceu in Barcelona and the Teatro del Maggio Musicale Fiorentino, among others.
+She works regularly with prestigious conductors such as Gustavo Dudamel, Adám Fischer, Louis Langrée, Franz Welser-Möst and Simone Young.
+His debut album “Romance”, released in 2020 by Alpha, has received critical acclaim.
+Among the highlights of her 2022/23 season: her return to the Maggio Musicale Fiorentino with a performance as Micaela (Carmen) and her debut as Mimi (La bohème) at the Berlin Staatsoper.

 Canadian baritone, Phillip Addis is known for his “agile and expressive voice” and his “athletic command of the stage”.
 As one of his most frequently performed roles, Count Almaviva has taken Phillip to the stages of Semperoper Dresden, Opéra de Montréal, Vancouver Opera and Florida Grand Opera, among others.
 He will soon reprise the role at the Opéra Royal de Versailles.
 Also recognized as the ideal Pelléas of his generation, he has just reprised the role at the Teatro Regio di Parma, having previously sung it at the BBC Proms, the Staatsoper Hamburg, the Cincinnati Symphony Orchestra, the Grand Théâtre de Luxembourg, and the Opéra Comique de Paris.
 His other principal roles include Don Giovanni, Billy Budd, Eugene Onegin and Figaro (Rossini), as well as Marcello in La bohème, Papageno in Die Zauberflöte and Jaufré Rudel in L’Amour de loin.
 Phillip balances his operatic career with extensive concert experience, including Britten’s War Requiem with the Cincinnati May Festival and the Britten LA/100 Festival, Mahler’s Lieder eines fahrenden Gesellen with the Quebec City and Phoenix Symphony Orchestras, and Carmina Burana with the Toronto Symphony Orchestra.
 Phillip often gives recitals accompanied by pianist Emily Hamper, with whom he is also Artistic Director of the Stratford Summer Music Vocal Academy.